ottogiron/ironman/README.md

 [![GoDoc](https://godoc.org/github.com/ironman-project/ironman?status.svg)](https://godoc.org/github.com/ironman-project/ironman)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ironman-project/ironman)](https://goreportcard.com/report/github.com/ironman-project/ironman)

-**Ironman** is a CLI tool that provides an easy way to create and share project templates hosted in git repositories for any regular document based project.
+**Ironman**  is CLI tool that provides a way to define and share project templates hosted in git repositories.
 Install and generate a new document based project using  **Ironman Templates** in seconds.

 ## Features

  * Develop  Ironman based templates.
  * Manage local Ironman templates from remote sources (install, uninstall, upgrade) (git repositories)
  * Generate new projects based on ironman you or someone else created.

 ## Motivation

-Let’s say you are about to start a new cool project, you need a common project directories structure, a few dozens of files,  every time you have to change README titles/subtitles, specific app identifiers, documentation URL’s and so on to get started with a new app.
-What if you work with one or many teams and you want to provide an easy way to share common project templates and enforce common development good practices and standards.
-How would you solve this repetitive task ?
+You are about to start a new project, with a common project structure, and few dozens of files.
+Every time you have to change titles/subtitles, app identifiers, docs URL’s to get started.
+If you work with one or more teams, how do you enforce common standards?.
+This is a repetitive task, how would you solve it?

-A way could be keeping your project "templates" in a git repo so everyone can clone their own copy and make the necessary changes to adapt those changes to their needs.
-From my own experience that could lead to people not knowing what changes they need to do in order to get a custom “correct” project,  also rapidly outdated templates no one knows they even exists.
+An option is a git repo, everyone can clone their own copy and make the necessary to adapt it to their needs.
+From my experience that can lead to people not knowing the changes, they need to do to get a custom “correct” project.
+Also, outdated templates no one knows they even exist.
 ## Here comes the hero

-**Ironman** provides an easy to use declarative framework for you to define **Ironman Templates**. **Ironman templates** can then be hosted in a git repository.
+**Ironman** provides a declarative framework for you to define **Ironman Templates**.
+You can host **Ironman templates** in a git repository.

-**Ironman Templates** can be  administered (installed, upgraded, removed) using the **Ironman CLI**.
-Once a template is installed you can easily generate new projects based on that template as many times as you want in a repetitive and reliable way, then share them with anyone with an standard git URL.
+**Ironman Templates** can be managed (installed, upgraded, removed) using the **Ironman CLI**.
+With an installed template you can generate new projects many times as you want in a repetitive and reliable way.
+Share a template using a standard git URL.

 ## Install